OctopusDeploy/blog/blog/2021-11/festive-tech-calendar/index.md

 Our guidelines are loose:

-- We have no preference on how you configure your deployment or what the web app is
+- We don't mind how you configure your deployment or what the web app is
 - It doesn’t matter how complex or straightforward your app and process are
 - You can build a new web app or use one of the Octopus samples:
    - [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop)